jkirk/git-tutorial/README.rst

 * https://github.blog/changelog/2020-10-01-the-default-branch-for-newly-created-repositories-is-now-main/

-Git 2.28 introduced `init.defaultBranch` which allows you to change the name of default branch, which used to be `master` when initializing a new Git repository.
+Git 2.28 introduced `init.defaultBranch` which allows you to change the name of the default branch, which used to be `master` when initializing a new Git repository.
 If `init.defaultBranch` is unset, the default is still `master`.